 Perhaps the weather is keeping us inside so the kids can’t go out and play.
 Perhaps your husband works long hours so he isn’t home until after the children are in bed.
 Day after day, with no other adults to talk to, can make us feel very lonely.
 It’s no wonder my son gets so excited when it’s time to go grocery shopping with Mama!
 It’s an outing that we both enjoy!

 Have you felt this way recently?
 I know for a fact that when you’re feeling alone, the days seem longer and I’m more easily annoyed.
 I don’t like to feel alone but I know those days do come.
-Here’s some of what I’ve learned to do on those lonely days when can and do happen.
+Here are 5 things I’ve learned to do on those lonely days when can and do happen.

 What do you do when you’re feeling alone?
 What tips do you have for other moms who feel isolated?
 Let’s encourage one another!